Mabini, Davao de Oro

-Mabini, officially the Municipality of Mabini (Lungsod sa Mabini; Bayan ng Mabini), is a 2nd class municipality in the province of Davao de Oro, Philippines.
+Mabini, officially the Municipality of Mabini (Lungsod sa Mabini; Bayan ng Mabini), is a municipality in the province of Davao de Oro, Philippines.
 According to the 2020 census, it had a population of 43,552.

 The municipality is the location of the Mabini Protected Landscape and Seascape.
 It was formerly known as Cuambog and Doña Alicia.

 History

 The first people to occupy the area now known as Mabini were the Mansakas.

 The settlement was formerly known as Cuambog, named after a tree species of the family Dilleniaceae.

 On May 28, 1953, by virtue of Executive Order No. 596 of President Elpidio Quirino, the municipality was created from the eastern part of Tagum and the northern part of Pantukan.
 Barrio Cuambog became the seat of the municipal government.
 The municipality was named Doña Alicia after President Quirino's wife Alicia Syquia, who was killed by Japanese soldiers during the Second World War.
 In 1954, the municipality was renamed in honor of revolutionary leader Apolinario Mabini.

 In 1967, the municipality of Maco was created from the northern barangays of Mabini.

 Mabini was originally part of Davao province.
 It became part of Davao del Norte when Davao province was split in 1967.
-In 1998, Mabini became part of Compostela Valley, a new province which was created from Davao del Norte.
+In 1998, Mabini became part of Compostela Valley, a new province that separated from Davao del Norte.
+Compostela Valley was then renamed Davao de Oro in 2019.